Nardus/zoonotic_rank/README.md

 Code and data used in Mollentze _et al._ (2020) "Identifying and prioritizing potential human-infecting viruses from their genome sequences".

-For a list of priority categories and ranks for all viruses in the paper, see ___.
+For a list of priority categories and ranks for all virus species in the paper, see [here](https://nardusmollentze.com/dataset/zoonotic_rank/).

 ## Table of contents